Google and the DOJ wrap up a historic tech monopoly case

 "We are at an inflection point," the DOJ wrote in court documents.
 "Now GenAI offers the possibility of the next digital frontier, if given the opportunity and time to emerge.
 It is thus critical to extend remedies to GenAI to allow this new technology to rise or fall outside the shadow of Google's search monopoly."

-The DOJ argues that making Google share its index as well as search data — like users' search queries, clicks and results — with AI developers who want to license it will create fair competition.
+The DOJ argues that making Google share its index as well as search data — such as users' search queries, clicks and results — with AI developers who want to license it will create fair competition.

-The DOJ called Nick Turley, OpenAI's head of product for ChatGPT, to testify in April.
+In April, the DOJ called Nick Turley, OpenAI's head of product for ChatGPT, to testify.
 He said that his company would love to have access to Google's search index and data to strengthen their popular large language model.

 Turley also testified that OpenAI had previously tried to make a deal with Google to gain access to their search data, but Google declined, seeing them as a direct competitor.

-Google has argued that these remedies are too severe, calling them "unprecedented" and saying they would hurt consumers, the economy and tech innovation.
+Google has long argued that the DOJ's proposed remedies are too severe, previously calling them "unprecedented" and saying they would hurt consumers, the economy and tech innovation.

 In April, Google CEO Sundar Pichai testified that forcing the company to share its search data would be a "de facto divestiture" of its search engine, representing decades of investment and work.